-wevelcoment and execution of partner nerketing for all networks and digital products in the Fox Corp. portfolio, including Fox, FS1, Big Ten Network, Fox News Channel, Fox Business Channel and a variety of FAST/AVOD services.
+Jennifer Cavrikasis responsible for the development and execution of partner marketing for all networks and digital products in the Fox Corp. portfolio, including Fox, FSI, Big Ten Network, Fox News Channel, Fox Business Channel and avariety of FAST/AVOD services.
 Her work leverages the company's sports, news and entertainment brands - with clients like Amazon, Hulu and YouTube TV - to acquire and retain subscribers, increase brand awareness and launch new services.
 Earlier, she served as manager, creative services, responsible for art direction and event marketing for the 44 national and regional programming services that comprised Fox Networks Group.
-In previous roles, she executed initiatives for Fox Sports networks, coordinating large-scale and local events and multiplatform media campaigns to drive network visibility and secure distribution and renewal.
-Cavrikas graduated from the University of Calafornia Sauta Cruz and serves as board VP of The WICT Network's Southern California chapter's Woman to Watch.
+In previous roles, she executed initiatives for Fox Sports networks, coordinating large-scale and local events and multiplatform media campaigns to drive network visibility and secure distribution and reneval.
+Cwrikas graduated from the University of California Santa Cruz and serves as board VP of The WICT Network's Southern California chapter.
+In 2011, she was chosen as the chapter's Woman to Watch.